Gyanluwang/Linear_Regression/README.md

 #Predicting house prices using Linear Regression

 Your neighbor is a real estate agent and wants some help predicting housing prices for regions in the USA.
-It would be great if you could somehow create a model for her that allows her to put in a few features of a house and returns back an estimate of what the house would sell for.
+It would be great if you could somehow create a model for him that allows him to put in a few features of a house and returns back an estimate of what the house would sell for.

-She has asked you if you could help her out with your new data science skills.
+He has asked you if you could help him out with your new data science skills.
 You say yes, and decide that Linear Regression might be a good path to solve this problem!

 Your neighbor then gives you some information about a bunch of houses in regions of the United States,it is all in the data set: USA_Housing.csv.

+# Data Description:
 The data contains the following columns:

 * 'Avg.
 Area Income': Avg.
 Income of residents of the city house is located in.